MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-setup-depreciation.md

 ---
-title: Set Up FA Depreciation| Microsoft Docs
+title: Set Up FA Depreciation
 description: You specify in a depreciation book how you want fixed assets to be depreciated or written-down.
-author: SorenGP
+author: edupont04
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
-ms.devlang: na
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: write down
-ms.date: 10/01/2020
+ms.date: 02/22/2021
 ms.author: edupont
-ms.openlocfilehash: c9eea613db52d327caa1c3d5449864900fc867d1
+ms.openlocfilehash: e5d000b1ff7d1b83188449c80a9a9eefe79e8676
-ms.sourcegitcommit: 2e7307fbe1eb3b34d0ad9356226a19409054a402
+ms.sourcegitcommit: a9d48272ce61e5d512a30417412b5363e56abf30
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/17/2020
+ms.lasthandoff: 03/04/2021
-ms.locfileid: "4749285"
+ms.locfileid: "5493244"
 ---
 # <a name="set-up-fixed-asset-depreciation"></a>Set Up Fixed Asset Depreciation

 You can use various methods of depreciation for preparing financial statements and income tax returns.
 Many large corporations use straight-line depreciation in their financial statements because this generally permits reporting higher earnings.
 For income tax purposes, however, many businesses use an accelerated depreciation method, such as declining-balance depreciation.
 You define an asset's depreciation method with the **Depreciation Method** field on the **Fixed Asset Card** page.
 For more information about what the different methods do, see [Depreciation Methods](fa-depreciation-methods.md).

- In depreciation books you define the different ways depreciation must be calculated for your different fixed assets.
-In each book, you can specify individual depreciation terms.
+You set up depreciation books where you define the different ways depreciation must be calculated for different types of fixed assets.
+Each depreciation book specifies individual depreciation terms.
 For example, you can specify that a fixed asset should be depreciated over a period of three years in one book and over a period of five years in another book.

 When you have created the relevant depreciation books, you must assign one or more depreciation books to each fixed asset.
 A depreciation book that is assigned to a fixed asset is referred to as a fixed asset depreciation book.
 You can set up an unlimited number of depreciation books for a fixed asset.

 ## <a name="to-create-a-depreciation-book"></a>To create a depreciation book

 In a fixed asset depreciation book, you specify how fixed assets are depreciated.
 To accommodate various methods of depreciation, you can set up multiple depreciation books.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Depreciation Books**, and then choose the related link.